Tal144155/ShareSphere---Server/README.md

 - Run the server using **npm start**.

-- Our suggestion is to login with the user: **user name: tal144155, password: tal2024**, even though it does not matter so much.
+- **🚀 Pro Tip:** Log in with the user tal144155 (Password: tal2024) for an optimal experience, though any account will do.

 ## About the app: